qaul/qaul.net/README.md

 # qaul.net – قول

 ## Internet Independent Wireless Mesh Communication App

 ![http://qaul.net/](docs/qaul-net.png)

 [qaul.net](https://qaul.net)

+To install and run qaul.net please see the [Documentation](docs/qaul.net-manual/README.md)

 ## License

 **qaul is a fully free and open source software.
 It is published under the [AGPLv3], the [GNU Affero General Public License version 3 or later].**